singh-man/books/crackingTheCoding/17_hard.md

 **Solution #3 (Optimized & Simplified)**

-While we can't make the solution faster in terms of big 0, we can make it much, much simpler.
+While we can't make the solution faster in terms of big O, we can make it much, much simpler.
 Let's look at an example again in light of what we've just learned about potential algorithms.

 ![](media/17_21_5.JPG)